iscpatricio92/carecore-api/packages/shared/tools/README.md

 # This directory is reserved for shared tools that may be used across multiple packages in the monorepo.

 Currently empty - to be populated as needed.

+##this only added to git recognize on PR